Debugging ILE programs is now available inside of Visual Studio Code. We’ve added UI to make sure setting up the Debug Service to be a swift process.

 By default, certificates are generated in /QIBM/UserData/IBMiDebugService/certs (which is the recommended location).
 The path to the Debug Service certificate is set in /QIBM/ProdData/IBMiDebugService/bin/DebugService.env with DEBUG_SERVICE_KEYSTORE_FILE.

-The Debug Service certificate can only be generated if it’s missing.
-In this case, the IBM i Debugger view will show this error:
+If the certificate is missing, the IBM i Debugger view will show this error:

 Clicking on the Setup Service Certificate button will start a process that offers to either generate a certificate or import an existing one (PKCS12 format only).
 Once the certificate is successfully generated or imported, two files will be found under /QIBM/UserData/IBMiDebugService/certs: